 You’d expect that to be limiting or boring.
 But far from it – the food and the service were exceptional.

-And, as on P&O, the menu changed each day.
+And, as on P&O, the menu changed each day on Hurtigruten’s ship.

-As part of our cruise deal, we had the wine package, and each evening the wine waiter presented us with a bottle of wine which had been perfectly chosen to match the meal.
+As part of our cruise deal, we had Hurtigruten’s wine package, so each evening the wine waiter presented us with a bottle of wine which had been perfectly chosen to match the meal.

 On P&O, there are theatres and other entertainment venues to watch musicals, listen to comedians, and enjoy lectures.
 Or you can sit and listen to resident musicians.
 Lots to do.
 Lots to see.
 Fancy a Galley Tour?
 Or a gym workout?